NyaomiDEV/Ampersand/README.md

 ## Can I fund you?

-We'd be very glad to receive funds, but right now we don't have anything set up to collect them properly.
-If you want to send money our way, you can donate on [nao's Ko-fi](https://ko-fi.com/nyaomipic).
+We'd be very glad to receive funds, and we've set [Liberapay](https://liberapay.com/Ampersand/) to collect them.
+Please donate!

+If you want to send money specifically to the main developer, you can donate on [nao's Ko-fi](https://ko-fi.com/nyaomipic).

 Our beloved Cataclysm is also running a GoFundMe, so please fund him first and foremost. [link](https://gofund.me/d721a140)